VIJAY626404/Movie-Recommendation-System/README.md

   - Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License:
-- This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/VIJAY626404/Movie-Recommendation-System/blob/main/LICENSE) file for details.